-no! they are structural advantages built into the very base of our society and system. often, without even us knowing about it. blind. oblivious. we rarely even think about these matters. they are like the air we breathe. we do not really even know we have them unless they are not available.
+Could I lay down these privileges?
+Could I lay down these white privileges?
+No! they are structural advantages built into the very base of our society and system.
+Often, without even us knowing about it.
+Blind.
+Oblivious.
+We rarely even think about these matters.
+They are like the air we breathe.
+We do not really even know we have them unless they are not available.